hnw/switchbot-actions/docs/specification.md

       - **`topic`**: (string, required for `mqtt` sources) The MQTT topic to subscribe to.
 Wildcards (`+`, `#`) are supported.
       - **`conditions`**: (map, optional) Defines the conditions that must be met.
 This single block is used to filter by device attributes (like `modelName` or `address`) and device state values (like `temperature: "> 25.0"`).

+      - **`device`**: (string, optional) A reference to a device defined in the top-level `devices` section.
+If specified, the `address` from the referenced device will be automatically injected into `conditions.address`.
+If `conditions.address` is also explicitly defined, the `device` reference will take precedence and overwrite it.

       > [!NOTE]
       > **Backward Compatibility**:
       > For backward compatibility, the legacy `device` and `state` keys are still supported.
 If they are found in the configuration, their contents will be automatically merged into the `conditions` block, and a `DeprecationWarning` will be logged.
 Users are encouraged to adopt the unified `conditions` block for new automations.